ARR's Impact on Long-Term Business Planning

 • Upgrades/downgrades: The net change in revenue resulting from customers upgrading or downgrading their subscriptions.

-What to include and exclude in ARR calculations
+What to Include in ARR Calculations

 ARR should reflect predictable, recurring revenue.
 Think subscription fees, membership dues, and software licenses.
 It's a valuable metric for understanding the financial health of your SaaS business.
 Here's a clearer look at what should and shouldn't factor into your ARR calculations: